-- Mr. D. Advocate: "I'm sorry but I remember you saying that we have to rely on sampling when studying linguistic similarities and differences, but how can we make sure we choose the right representative sample to form the right generalizations?" - Actually, that was where we ended the class on Tuesday, where I said we have to make sure that our language sample is unbiased, at which point it was not quite clear what I meant, but now that should be easy to see.
-Isn't it? - "Not to me."
+- Mr. D. Advocate: "I'm sorry but I remember you saying that we have to rely on sampling when studying linguistic similarities and differences, but how can we make sure we choose the right representative sample to form the right generalizations?" - Actually, that was where we ended the class on Monday, where I said we have to make sure that our language sample is unbiased.